Sage/carbon/docs/tutorials/carbon-rails/hello-world.md

 }
 ```

-## Whats Next
+## What's Next

 If you have not already, this is probably a good time to familiarise yourself with Flux - we have a [basic example](https://github.com/Sage/carbon/blob/master/docs/guides/a-basic-example.md) to demonstrate the fundamentals.

-Otherwise, lets continue by introducing data to our Rails/React application using Flux.
+Otherwise, let's continue by introducing data to our Rails/React application using Flux.

 [Introducing Data](https://github.com/Sage/carbon/blob/master/docs/tutorials/carbon-rails/introducing-data.md)